tmtxt/tmtxt.github.com/_drafts/2017-11-01-microservices.md

 dependent services along with the one you need to test, but it's also increase the overhead of setting up and making sure everything works together properly and automatically.

-## You have to deal with the problem of distributed systems very early
+# You have to deal with the problem of distributed systems very early

-### Data Consistency Matter
+## Data Inconsistency

 A distributed system with a lot of small services followed by difference data storages means that there are no constraints between those data storages.
 In a traditional SQL database, this can be